Al1002/cob/docs/INTRODUCTION.md

-This file is a technical introduction to COB.
+This file is a technical introduction to COB - a web service which executes user code

 1. Components
-The app is separated into 2 parts - the thing that runs containers and the thing that handles web requests - `build_container.py` and `fast.py` respectively
+The app is separated into 2 parts - the thing that handles web requests and the thing that runs containers - `fast.py` and `build_container.py` respectively

 1.a `fast.py`
-`fast.py` is the FastAPI app, containing the endpoints.
+`fast.py` is the FastAPI python app, containing the endpoints.
 Its ran with `fastapi [run/dev]` for production/dev server.
-The endpoints are decorated as per FastAPI with @app.[request type]("endpoint",...).
+The endpoints are decorated as per FastAPI with @app.{request type}("endpoint",...).
-The users are simply directories.
+The users are simply directories in `web_server/users`.

 Endpoints expect 3 things - headers, querry parameters, and body.
 (Explained well in the [FastAPI documentation](https://fastapi.tiangolo.com/tutorial/))
 Results are usually in a json/application format.